aygharib/triangular-arbitrage-bot-java/README.md

 # Trading Bot

 triangular-arbitrage-bot monitors all currencies on the Binance crypto-currency exchange in search for triangular arbitrage opportunities.
-The problem this app is solves is finding all profitable profitable arbitrage opportunities in as little time as possible.
+The problem this app aims to solve is finding all profitable arbitrage opportunities in as little time as possible.

 <details>
 <summary>Sections</summary>